Arunkumarakula/DevOps2.0-Notes/Docker/Docker_Port_mapping.md

 - Without port mapping, container apps cannot be accessed from outside Docker.
 - This allows external access (like from browsers) to the container app.

-## How does the traffic flow (or the “path”) from outside to inside the container via port mapping
+## How does the traffic flow from outside to inside the container via port mapping

 **External request:**
 You access the host machine’s port, for example, http://localhost:8080.